VMware Acquires Apteligent For Mobile App Monitoring

 (Source: Apteligent)

-The company raised $48 million in several rounds from venture capital investors including, Scale Venture Partners, GV (GOOG), Shasta Ventures, and strategic investor and ultimately acquirer VMware, who participated in Apteligent’s Series C funding round in May 2014.
+The company raised $48 million in several rounds from venture capital investors including, Scale Venture Partners, GV (NASDAQ:GOOG) (NASDAQ:GOOGL), Shasta Ventures, and strategic investor and ultimately acquirer VMware, who participated in Apteligent’s Series C funding round in May 2014.

 Acquisition Terms and Rationale

 Neither company disclosed the acquisition price or terms.
 Since VMware was an investor in the company’s last round in mid-2014, it likely paid somewhere in the neighborhood of that round’s valuation.
-Although we don’t know what that was, given the deal was an ‘asset’ acquisition according to VMware’s EVP Shekar Ayyar, it is likely it was for less than $100 million.
+Although we don’t know what that was, given the deal was an ‘asset’ acquisition, according to VMware’s EVP Shekar Ayyar, it is likely it was for less than $100 million.

 VMware is acquiring companies at an active pace, as it builds out its many offerings to middle-market and large enterprises seeking to transition to the cloud across different operating environments.